Current Research

 - Street Dog Counts: All FRDs sighted along a predetermined route were photographed and their physical characteristics recorded to track changes in the size and health of the FRD population over time.

-- Household surveys: 219 door-to-door Knowledge, Attitudes and Practices (KAP) surveys were conducted in Tavakubu.
+- Household surveys: Knowledge, Attitudes and Practices (KAP) surveys were conducted in Tavakubu.
 The survey asked about dog ownership, ownership practices, and attitudes towards dogs.

 The 2023 survey found that 45% of respondent households owned at least one dog, yet only 11.3% had their pets desexed.
 The primary barriers to desexing were the perceived cost and awareness of its importance.

-Capturing community-level data allows us to assess the impact of our 2023 sterilisation intervention and investigate the root causes behind the FRD population.
+Capturing community-level data allows us to assess the impact of our sterilisation interventions and investigate the root causes behind the FRD population.

 PRESS: